linemos/kubernetes-intro/codelabs/sections/0-gcp-setup.md

 ### Initialize gcloud

-Do **all steps** in the guide until you have typed:  `gcloud init`.
-    - Authenticate in the browser when you are asked to.
+Authenticate in the browser when you are asked to with the `gcloud init` command.
-    - Pick an existing project as your default for now (*option 1*):
+Pick an existing project as your default for now (*option 1*).
+Example on the output in your terminal:

     Pick cloud project to use:
      [1] arched-media-225216